- Plan Your Trip

 - Research & Conservation

 Turtles are very intelligent and interested in the things around them, which is why the Turtle Centre has been embarking on a comprehensive program to enrich their environment with little coral caves, where the turtles can go to rest, if the they want to step out of the limelight for a bit.
 The ‘caves’ are actually not made from coral, but rather have been created by Joseph Betty, CTC’s driver, tour guide, and sculptor!
 They are made out of sections of large drainage pipes, overlaid with realistic looking artificial coral.
 Each one of them is different.
 “Each piece has its own character the idea is to design very natural-like scenes from the ocean to allow the turtles the feel of what it’s like to be in the will.
 Each piece is designed uniquely for the fact that we want to design a unique piece for each and every tank,” Mr. Betty said.
-The pieces have been carefully painted to emulate the natural colors of coral reefs around the Cayman Islands.
+The pieces have been carefully painted to emulate the natural colours of coral reefs around the Cayman Islands.

 “Turtles are loving it!” he Mr. Betty said.
 So far, CTC has specially commissioned over 30 pieces, and Mr. Betty has been hard at work and has already made 17 of them.
 Every tank will get at least one piece, and the bigger tanks will get at least two.
 Visitors have responded very positively too, with one visitor remarking “Wow, you guys are awesome,” after seeing the new turtle cave.